Lemminkäinen Group's Disclosure Policy

 Spokespersons.
 Statements concerning the operations and development of Lemminkäinen Group are made mainly by the President and CEO and the CFO.
 The executives and experts of the business segments, support functions and business areas give statements on matters within the scope of their own areas of responsibility.

 Silent period.
 We observe a silent period prior to publication of our financial results.
-The silent period begins at the end of each quarter and applies until the publication of the interim report or the financial statements bulletin.
-The silent period shall, however, always include at least 30 calendar days immediately preceding the publication of the interim report or financial statements bulletin, as the case may be.
+The silent period begins at the end of each quarter and applies until the publication of the half year financial report, interim report or the financial statements bulletin.
+The silent period shall, however, always include at least 30 calendar days immediately preceding the publication of the half year financial report, interim report or financial statements bulletin, as the case may be.
 During this period we do not discuss or comment on the result, financial position, or outlook of the Group or the business segments.
 Group management, or Group Treasury function do not meet with representatives of the capital markets or financial media during the silent period.

 If confidential information that is likely to have a significant effect on the price of the Company's financial instruments leaks out prior to public disclosure, we publish a stock exchange release concerning the matter as soon as possible.